Healthy Recipes Blog

 Can I use almond butter?

 Yes.
-You can use natural almond butter in this recipe.
-If you do, I recommend adding ¼ teaspoon of almond extract to the batter.
+You can use natural almond butter.
+If you do, I recommend adding ¼ teaspoon of almond extract to enhance the flavor.

 You can store the cooled leftovers in the fridge for up to 4 days (provided you didn't top the cake with whipped cream).
 You can leave the cake in the mug and wrap the mug in two layers of cling wrap.